pierre-dejoue/poly2tri/README.md

 - Method Triangle::GetPoint(index) now returns a const Point*
 - Many other methods in class Triangle have changed to take or return const Point* instead of references.
   Most of those methods, despite being public, are unlikely to be used in client code.
+- CDT::GetMap() returns a std::vector instead of a std::list.
+That method is for debug purpose only.

 ### Non-Breaking